dotnetmentor/create-service/README.md

 # create-service

-A generator for easy setup/scaffolding of new services written in bash
+A generator for easy setup/scaffolding of new services, written in bash

 Features: